 Review of Saga Pearl II

-Launched in 1981, Saga Pearl 2 cruise ship was one of Saga Cruises vessels - together with the fleetmate Saga Sapphire.
-Vessel's sistership is CMV Astor (1987-built).
-Saga Pearl 2 and Saga Sapphire were both withdrawn from service (left the fleet) after the two new ships - Spirit of Discovery (2019) and Spirit of Adventure (2020) were delivered.
+The 1981-built Saga Pearl 2 cruise ship was one of Saga UK's old vessels (together with the fleetmate Saga Sapphire) and had one sistership - CMV Astor (1987-built/2020-scrapped).
+Pearl 2 (auction-acquired in 2008) and Sapphire were both withdrawn from service (left SAGA's fleet) after the two newbuilds, respectively, Spirit of Discovery (2019) and Spirit of Adventure (2020) were commissioned.

 History - construction and ownership

-Saga Pearl 2 was previously known as mv Astoria (link to the CMV ship) until November 2009, when acquired by Saga UK to replace MS Saga Rose (1965).
+Saga Pearl 2 was named "MV Astoria until November 2009, when was acquired by Saga UK to replace MS Saga Rose (1965).
 The new shipowner spent over GBP 20 million on refits and renovations - the company's most expensive refurbishment project.
-In 2012, the vessel was renamed "Quest for Adventure", then "Saga Pearl 2" again in November 2013, when received company's logo on the funnel.
+In 2012, the vessel was renamed "Quest for Adventure", then "Saga Pearl 2" again in November 2013, when received the company's logo on the funnel.

-Between 2005 and 2013, Saga Cruises established a second brand - “Spirit of Adventure Cruises”.
-Its fleet consisted of the ship Spirit of Adventure (now MS Berlin) and Quest for Adventure (Saga Pearl 2).
+Between 2005 and 2013, SAGA established a second travel brand - "Spirit of Adventure Cruises".
+Its fleet consisted of Spirit of Adventure (MS Berlin/now Dream Goddess) and Quest for Adventure (Saga Pearl 2).

 Saga Pearl II has a total of 253 cabins (of which 36 Suites, 20 Balcony, 60 Single) in 26 grades.
 9 staterooms offer French verandas.
 A great selling point for solo passengers: Saga Pearl II has enormous single staterooms, which is nearly 25% of the total number of cabins.